Yuviray/SudokuJS/README.md

     * store more game data in the server
 - Waleed Naveed:
 - Nico Maldonado:
-    * Attach users scores with the leaderboard
+    * Add leaderboards for different difficulties in the game.
-    * Make a live tutorial for the tutorial window
+    * Update the timer to make it pop out more.
-    * Add a timer so that user can make high score
+    * Fix timer bugs so that user can save scores.
 - Alberto Veloso:
     * make the music player invisible and make music autoplay in background (to be discussed)
     * add an additional theme to the game